ManuMarcos/ManuMarcos/README.md

 ### Hi there 👋

-I'm a computer engineering student and I am currently working as PL/SQL Developer on Extend IT
+I'm a computer engineering student.

+- 💼 Currently working as PL/SQL Developer on Extend It
 - 🌱 Learning Spring and React Js
 - 💻 I really like Java and Object Oriented Programming